On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Proof of the Main Theorem

+We are now finally in a position to prove the main result of this paper.

-{\it Proof of Theorem \ref{thetheorem}}: Let $f \in \calS$ be arbitrary.
-Lemma \ref{smallinductionlemma} implies that there exists a sequence of quadratic polynomials $\{P_m \}_{m=1}^{\infty}$ which is bounded by part \emph{1.} of the statement, and, by part \emph{2.} of the statement, there exists a subsequence $\{P_{m_k} \}_{k=1}^{\infty}$ of $\{P_m \}_{m=1}^{\infty}$ such that the sequence of compositions $\{Q_{m_k}\}_{k=1}^{\infty}$ converges locally uniformly to $f$ on $U_{\frac{1}{20}}$.
-Further, part \emph{3.} of the statement of Lemma \ref{smallinductionlemma} implies that $U_{\frac{1}{20}}$ is contained in a bounded Fatou component $V$ for this sequence.
+\begin{proof}[Proof of Theorem \ref{thetheorem}] Let $f \in \calS$ be arbitrary.
+Let $\{P_m \}_{m=1}^{\infty}$ be the sequence of quadratic polynomials which exists in view of Lemma \ref{smallinductionlemma} and which is bounded by part \emph{(1)} of the statement.
+By Proposition \ref{VerySimpleProposition} and part \emph{(2)} of the statement, $U_{\frac{1}{20}}$ is contained in a bounded Fatou component $V$ for this sequence.
+By part \emph{(3)} of the statement, there exists a subsequence $\{Q_{m_k} \}_{k=1}^{\infty}$ of $\{Q_m \}_{m=1}^{\infty}$ such that the sequence of compositions $\{Q_{m_k}\}_{k=1}^{\infty}$ converges locally uniformly to $f$ on $U_{\frac{1}{20}}$.
 Since $\{Q_{m_k}\}_{k=1}^{\infty}$ is normal on $V$, we may pass to a further subsequence, if necessary, to ensure this subsequence of iterates will converge locally uniformly on all of $V$.
-By the identity principle, the limit must then be $f$. $\square$\\
+By the identity principle, the limit must then be $f$.
+In fact, since every such convergent subsequence must have limit $f$, it follows readily that $\{Q_{m_k}\}_{k=1}^{\infty}$ converges locally uniformly to $f$ on all of $V$. \end{proof}

-We remark that, if one wishes, the above argument can be pushed a little further and that the iterates $\{Q_{m_k}\}_{k=1}^{\infty}$ can be shown to converge to $f$ on all of $V$ for all of the original subsequence $\{m_k\}$ and that one does not in fact need to take a further subsequence.